MQCOMP3120-2021/E-commerce-website-Project/README.md

 - Resolved merge conflicts between branches when necessary.
 - Created database to store information.
 - Linked the application to the database.
-- Completed About Us page.
+- Completed About Us page, Checkout page, and Individual Product View page.
 - Fixed styling errors occuring.
 - Resolved errors occuring on the application.
+- Added search and filter for menu items.
+- Implemented Login cookies and logout function.

 ## Daniel Wong